SquareSR/alternative-red-routes/Race-Route/README.md

 Before Bruno use a Max Ether on HD

+> Delay the Max Ether to turn 2 on Onix if you lost red bar on Lorelei

 **Bruno:**
 - X Acc + HD x5

 Menu before Agatha:
-- 1-18 Super Potion x 2 + Potion
-- 19+ Super Potion x 2
+- Super Potion x 2
 - Use the **Rare Candy**.

 **Agatha:**